-Figure II-45: Loft Office, facing northwest Historically, the choir loft was three bays in length with exposed beams at the ceiling tying in to two posts at the north edge of the loft.
+Figure II-45: Loft Office, facing northwest

+Historically, the choir loft was three bays in length with exposed beams at the ceiling tying in to two posts at the north edge of the loft.
 As built in 1867, this open gallery was separated from the sanctuary below by a paneled wooden rail.
-The area above this rail, at the north wall of the choir loft, was covered in bead-

-Figure II-46: Low beadboard partition at stained-glass board and fitted with a pair of heavy sliding beadboard wall panels.
+The area above this rail, at the north wall of the choir loft, was covered in beadboard and fitted with a pair of heavy sliding beadboard wall panels.
 When opened, these doors reveal the view of the sanctuary below.
 The wall that has been created at the north of the choir loft was likely added in ca. 1900 when extensive changes were made to the upper level.

+Figure II-46: Low beadboard partition at stained-glass

-A modern 2 x 4 and sheetrock wall separates the southwest portion of the space to create the loft office (302).
+A modern two-by-four and sheetrock wall separates the southwest portion of the space to create the loft office (302).
 The carpet has been removed from this room and the floor is modern plywood.
-The exterior walls are plastered and the interior walls are a combination of exposed studs over gypsum board (sheet rock) and
+The exterior walls are plastered and the interior walls are a combination of exposed studs over gypsum board

-Figure II-47: Attic entrance horizontal boards.
+Figure II-47: Attic entrance

+(sheet rock) and horizontal boards.
 The door to the space is a modern hollow-core unit.

-Low bead-board partitions have been built across the bottom halves of the four windows of the loft level to protect the delicate stained glass (Figure II-46).
+The loft-level floor bisects four stained-glass windows.
+The lower extent of the upper half-of each delicate window is protected by a low bead-board partition (Figure II-46).
 The low walls were likely added in 1905 and are contemporary with the windows.
 These geometric stained-glass windows are bisected by the floor of the choir loft and continue down into the upper walls of the narthex below.
 These windows are contemporary with the stained-glass memorial windows of the sanctuary and were added in 1905.

 An exposed galvanized steel HVAC duct is located in the center of the southeast and southwest bays, along the wall separating the loft from the sanctuary below.
-The ducts come up from the upper level (where they are encased in gypsum board), through the floor next to the north wall of the choir loft and into the loft ceiling.
+The ducts come up from the upper level (where they are encased in gypsum board), through the floor next to the north wall of the choir loft and through the wall to vent into the Sanctuary.

 A hatch in the ceiling of the center of the choir loft allows access into the attic, bell tower, belfry and lantern above.
 The hatch opening is framed by narrow flat boards (Figure II-47).

 Part II: Architectural Description with Character-Defining Features